 - A community partnership with the World Languages Program at New London’s Regional Multicultural Magnet School allows students to teach and tutor in foreign languages (currently Spanish, Russian, Arabic, Mandarin and Japanese)

 - Language proficiency certification for 110 students

-Connecticut College has received $700,000 from The Andrew W. Mellon Foundation to support international initiatives and foster integration in global studies.
+In 2014, Connecticut College received $700,000 from The Andrew W. Mellon Foundation to support international initiatives and foster integration in global studies.

 The grant funding is supporting initiatives over the next three years to better integrate international experiences into the curriculum, and to enhance College strategies for global education, including foreign language learning and study abroad.

 Connecticut College has long prioritized international opportunities in the form of its Traveling Research and Immersion Program (TRIP) and Study Away/Teach Away (SATA), and, increasingly, internships abroad.
 The Mellon initiative will ensure the proliferation of opportunities is accompanied by thoughtful reflection about the curriculum as a whole, particularly with respect to how the College prepares students intellectually to engage in the world and how they meaningfully incorporate what they have learned abroad back into the academic program.

 The Mellon initiative will promote the intentional curricular integration of international learning with standing courses and academic majors, and the systematic coordination of international experiences throughout students’ four years.

 “This generous grant from The Mellon Foundation will make the international and global experience at Connecticut College richer and deeper throughout our curriculum and co-curricular activities,” said Dean of the Faculty Roger Brooks when the College announced the grant.
 Read the announcement.

 Building on the momentum of a $375,000 grant from the Mellon Foundation in 2009, the College is also using the new grant to: